inclement/inclem.net/content/pages/kivycrashcourse.rst

 I maintain a `separate github repository
 <https://github.com/inclement/kivycrashcourse>`_ with the original kivy crash
 course files and any accompanying notes.
-Everything relevant is linked to from the relevant articles or videos.
+Everything relevant is linked to from the individual articles or videos.

 I'm not short of ideas for future crash course entries, but if you have any suggestions please feel free to `contact me <{filename}/pages/about.rst>`_.